nrajanee/nrajanee.github.io/_pages/about.md

 ### Software Engineer, (AI/ML), Determined AI
 February 2022 - June 2023

-· Developed software to enable users to customize hyperparameter-tuning with Determined’s Deep Learn- ing platform.
+· Developed software to enable users to customize hyperparameter-tuning with Determined’s Deep Learning platform.
 Designed the software to ensure fault tolerance and distributed computation.
 [Github commit](https://github.com/determined-ai/determined/commit/60e5fe145a6e4be9539b792535579f15340639ac)

 · Developed a framework for an adversarial library toolkit that is integrable with deep learning platform.